 This hive of activity means there is a long history of bridges, viaducts, ferries and fords across the Wear.
 Too many to mention here but the excellent Bridges on the Tyne website looks at them in detail.
 The two Wearmouth bridges are the 100m high box girder rail bridge (the longest, single span bridge in the world in 1879), and its neighbour the 1929 road bridge which replaced an arched bridge of 1796.

-This bridge was problematic.
-The arch had to be straightened in 1804 and in 1857 a major reconstruction was carried out by engineer Robert Stephenson , giving it a flatter look as the original hump was dispensed with by heightening the abutments
+This 72m bridge was the world’s longest single span bridge in 1796, but was problematic.
+The arch had to be straightened in 1804 and in 1857 a major reconstruction was carried out by engineer Robert Stephenson , giving it a flatter look as the original hump was dispensed with by heightening the abutments.
+This drawing from 1816 was by antiquarian artist and architect, Edward Blore.

 Find this as an interactive map on the Our River Wear website